 Capacity of Scottish Premiership stadiums

-The table shows the capacity of all Scottish Premiership club stadiums.
+The capacity of all Scottish Premiership club stadiums.
 Celtic and Rangers have by far the biggest stadiums.

 |Hamilton Academical||New Douglas Park||5,510|